Virtual-Coffee/VC-Community-Docs/monthly-challenges/get-job-ready/README.md

   - Challenge announcements.
   - Async check-ins.
 - `#job-hunt` and `#tech-interview-study-group`
-  - Asking questions or help with job packet materials.
+  - Questions and support with job packet materials.
 - `#co-working-room`
   - Sync events such as resume review workshops.